luissimas/luissimas.github.io/content/blog/kubernetes-backups-velero/index.md

 Now that we have a fresh Kubernetes cluster, it's time to bootstrap Flux to install our workloads.
 An important thing that I did at this step was to **pause the reconciliation for the `apps` Kustomization**.
 This ensures that Flux won't create the PVCs for our apps, as we want to create them manually from our Velero backup.

-To suspend the Kustomization, I just edited its file directly
+To suspend the Kustomization, I added `suspend: true` to its spec and pushed it to my git repository.

 ```yaml {filename="clusters/homelab/apps.yaml" hl_Lines=18}
 apiVersion: kustomize.toolkit.fluxcd.io/v1